Paul-HenryP/Simplify-browser-extension/README.md

 I welcome contributions!
 Please fork the repository and submit a pull request with your improvements or bug fixes.

+- Please make sure that your contributions don't break the rest of the application.

 ### Development

 To edit this extension, follow these steps: